projekter/NamedTensor.m/README.md

 - The quantum operation acts on two states to which we assign the names `"ϱ1"` and `"ϱ2"`.
 - The contractions are as follows - and now we must keep in mind that this is the common contraction order, i.e., the temporal order is reversed -: Alice's part of `"ϱ1"` is rotated; the output of the rotation is fed into the `"C"` (control) index of a CNot gate.
 Also Alice's part of `"ϱ2"` is rotated and passed on to the target index of the same CNot gate.
 We do the analogous actions on Bob's side.
 - We subselect on the target indices having the same value.
-- We sum over the results (here, an optimization would be to just take one result and multiply by two, since both summation entries give the same tensor anyways.
+- We sum over the results (here, an optimization would be to just take one result and multiply by two, since both summation entries give the same tensor anyways - but only on Bell-diagonal states).
 - Finally, we don't want the output to give any conclusion about the internals.
-For this reason, we rename the remaining indices, `"cnotA.c"` and `"cnotB.C"` into `"A"` and `"B"`.
+For this reason, we rename the remaining indices, `"cnotA.C"` and `"cnotB.C"` into `"A"` and `"B"`.

 We can check this out:
 ```Mathematica